Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 Simply put, checking if the polynomial $A(x) * B(x) - C(x)$ is equal to zero at $x = 1, 2, 3, 4$ is equivalent to checking if this polynomial can be divided evenly by $Z(x) = (x - 1)(x - 2)(x - 3)(x - 4)$, based on basic algebraic principles.

-The previously mentioned solution vector(which is also called witness) $s = [1, 3, 35, 9, 27, 30]$.
-Here, we will take the inner product of the solution vector with three coefficient polynomials, which can be expressed as follows:
+As to how to generate the desired $t=A(x) * B(x) - C(x)$, the prover uses previously mentioned solution vector to R1CS(which is also called witness) $s = [1, 3, 35, 9, 27, 30]$.
+Here, we will take the inner product of the solution vector with three groups of coefficient polynomials, which can be expressed as follows:

 $$A(x) * B(x) - C(x) = (A_{poly} · s) * (B_{poly} · s) - (C_{poly} · s) = t$$

-Also, $Z(x)$ can denoted as:
+Also, $Z(x)$ can be denoted as:
 $$Z(x)=(x−1)(x−2)(x−3)(x−4)$$

 We only need to check $t / Z$ leaves no remainder: